 In the days when cricket was not able to gorge on money from TV, a long-running dispute that threatened a blackout of English cricket on TV was resolved.
 The BBC upped their offer for rights to the 1975 Ashes and the 1976 West Indies series, as well as the 1975 World Cup and all English domestic one-day competitions for two summers, to £270,000.

 Birth of Chris Cairns, the star of a largely faceless New Zealand team.
 With his clean, muscular hitting, athletic fielding and urgent new-ball bowling, Cairns was for a time arguably the only true allrounder in world cricket, until a string of injuries curtailed his bowling effectiveness.
 He became only the sixth man to achieve an allrounder's double of 200 wickets and 3000 runs in March 2004, and later that year broke the record for most sixes in Test cricket.
 He retired from international cricket in 2006, and played in the Indian Cricket League in 2008.
 In March 2012 he won a libel suit against the former IPL chairman Lalit Modi over match-fixing allegations that related to his stint in the ICL.
-However, two years later, he was charged with perjury but acquitted after a nine-week trial in London.
+Two years later, he was charged with perjury but acquitted after a nine-week trial in London.

 An amazing performance from Alec Bedser for England against Australia in the first Test, at Trent Bridge - and an ultimately fruitless one.
 No bowler has returned better match figures than Bedser's 14 for 99 in a Test that his side has not won.
 Here he took 7 for 55 in the first innings, and England still trailed by 105.
 Bedser then blew the Aussies away a second time with 7 for 44, but with England seemingly on course for victory, rain washed out all of the fourth day and most of the fifth.